 - What treatment options might help?

-- Are there any restrictions that I need to follow?
+- Do I need to follow any restrictions?
 For example, is it safe for me to drive?

 - Should I see a specialist?

 - Is there a generic alternative to the medicine you're prescribing?

 - Do you have any brochures or other printed material that I can take home with me?
 What websites do you recommend?